Looking for the famous train that goes through Bangkok market?

 If you do that, in our opinion, you are actually missing the best part of the trip!

-Our piece of advice would be to wake up early and get on the train number 4303 that leaves Bangkok at 05.30 and reaches Maha Chai at 06.23.
+Our piece of advice would be to wake up early and get on the very early morning train that leaves Bangkok to Maha Chai.

-The connecting train number 4381 at Ban Laem doesn't leave before 08.00 and so you have plenty of time to explore and wander the streets of Maha Chai.
+Then take a connecting train at Ban Laem, leaving you plenty of time to explore and wander the streets of Maha Chai.

-Walk around the “Market Closed Umbrella“ for around 30 minutes and get yourself prepared along the railway track for train number 4382 that leaves for Ban Laem at 10.20.
+Walk around the “Market Closed Umbrella“ for a while and get yourself prepared along the railway track for next train that leaves for Ban Laem.

-Because there are so few trains running on the Mae Klong – Ban Laem section of the line and because there aren’t any evening trains (the last train leaves at 14.30) most people choose to go back to Bangkok by minibus / van.
+Because there are so few trains running on the Mae Klong – Ban Laem section of the line and because there aren’t any evening trains, many people choose to go back to Bangkok by minibus / van.

 There are minibuses running back and forth from Mae Klong to different places in Bangkok: